qaul/qaul.net/qaul_ui/README.md

 1. To update the text displayed in the language dropdown, add an `if` clause with your language code to `describeLocale` (found at `qaul_ui/packages/utils/lib/utils.dart:59`).

 ## Local configuration steps

+### Fastlane

+[Fastlane](https://docs.fastlane.tools) is a set of tools that help streamline the most tedious tasks relating to code signing, version releasing & so on.

+To have it installed, you need to have *Bundler* on your machine.
+It can be installed with:
+`gem install bundler`

+Then, `cd` into the `ios` & `android` folders and run:
+`bundle install`

+We do them separately due to them being considered standalone projects from Fastlane's perspective.
+You should be in the respective folder when running fastlane related tasks.
+To test if it's properly installed run:
+`bundle exec fastlane --version`
+> Every command you run using `fastlane` can be run without `bundle exec` at the beginning, but using
+> bundler explicitly speeds up the execution time, so it's advised.

+### (iOS-only) Managing XCode certificates & profiles

+We use [Match](https://docs.fastlane.tools/actions/match/) to simplify managing all profiles & certificates for iOS.
+On a fresh machine, follow these steps to configure your XCode environment:

+* Make sure you already have xcode installed by running: `xcode-select --install`
+* Request access to the certificates & profiles git repo.
+> *Note*: Match expects you to have SSH configured to be used with github.
+* Ask for the decryption passphrase
+* Make sure you've installed Fastlane for iOS, then run:
+  * `fastlane certificates`